-7 nights all-inclusive cruise on the S.S.
+7 nights cruise on S.S.
 Catherine

 The finest riverview cabins afloat, with included robes and slippers